 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-University of Kansas was awarded 376 badges in the 2022 rankings.
-The highest ranked major at the school is hospital and health care facilities administration/management.
+University of Kansas was awarded 905 badges in the 2023 rankings.
+The highest ranked major at the school is liberal arts general studies.

 The student to faculty ratio is often used to estimate how much interaction there is between professors and their students at a college or university.
 At University of Kansas, this ratio is 17 to 1, which is on par with the national average of 15 to 1.
 That's not bad at all.